When Thunder Roars, Go Indoors!

 Sources: National Weather Service (www.weather.gov) and National Oceanic and Atmospheric Administration (www.lightningsafety.noaa.gov)

-Lightning kills over 50 people in the U.S. each year.
-But deaths are only part of the lightning story.
-Only about 10% of those struck are killed; 90% survive.
-However, many of the survivors suffer devastating life-long injuries.
-These injuries are primarily neurological, with a wide range of symptoms, and are very difficult to diagnose.
+Lightning kills over 20 people in the U.S. each year and hundreds more are severely injured.
 Lightning also causes over $5 billion of economic loss each year in the U.S. from fires and other property destruction.